mikke89/RmlUiDoc/pages/cpp_manual/input.md

 bool ProcessMouseMove(int x, int y, int key_modifier_state);
 ```

 Note that the x and y coordinates are in pixel offsets from the top-left of the context.
-If the position of the mouse cursor is not different from the last time `ProcessMouseMove()` was called, no action will be taken.
-If the mouse has moved, then any of the following events may be generated, targeted at the appropriate elements:
+If the mouse cursor has moved since the previous call to `ProcessMouseMove()` then the `mousemove`{:.evt} will be submitted to the element being hovered over.
+Regardless of mouse movement, the hover chain will always be updated to account for any elements that may have changed under the mouse cursor.
+Then any of the following events may be generated, targeted at the appropriate elements:

 * `mousemove`{:.evt}
 * `mouseover`{:.evt}